MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/sample-retrieve-all-charts-attached-entity.md

 ---
-title: "Sample: Retrieve all charts attached to an entity (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Retrieve all charts attached to an entity (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The sample shows how to retrieve all the organization-owned visualizations attached to an entity by using the IOrganizationService.QueryBase) method. "
 keywords: ""
 ms.date: 10/31/2017